URGENT 2019 UPDATE (25th April 2019)

 Checkpoints and Water Stations

-GU energy are our official gel sponsor for all URL events and their gels will be available at all of our check-point stations.
 The MHU benefits from CP stations which have a great selection of food items and drinks, but any personal requirements are the responsibility of the entrant.
 Competitors must go through all check points and it is their sole responsibility to ensure that the check point attendant has recorded their race number; failure to do so at any check point will mean the competitor has failed to complete the race and will be disqualified.
-Punch Points Along the route are un-manned punch-points, where you must use your punch-card to confirm your arrival.
-Initial punch-cards must be handed over at The Malvern Hills Hotel, where a fresh punch-card will be issued.
-On finishing, the second punch-card should be handed over to a URL Marshall.
+Along the route, between Suckley – Sally’s Place there are two Punch Points which are un-manned punch-points, where you must use your punch-card to confirm your arrival.
+Initial punch-cards must be handed over at Sally’s Place, where a fresh punch-card will be issued for your return leg.
+On finishing, the second punch-card should be handed over to a URL Marshall at the finish-line.
 Any competitor found to not follow the pre determined race route will be disqualified.

 - CP4 – 16:00